gautampatil1202/NYPD-Complaint-History/README.md

 # NYPD Complaint History – Big Data Processing Pipeline

 ## Project Overview
 This project analyzes large-scale public safety data from New York City using Big Data technologies.
-The core dataset is the **NYPD Complaint Historic Dataset (2006–2025)**, containing millions of crime records across NYC.
+The core dataset is the **NYPD Complaint Historic Dataset (2006–2025)**, containing millions of crime records across NYC. **The fine named NYPD_Complaints_(Main_File).ipynb contains the main notebook details.**

 Instead of simple analysis, we've built a **scalable and reusable data pipeline using Apache Spark** to:
 - Clean, enrich, and profile the data